HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 I am very pleased with this interaction as it truly completes the ambience of the room.

 ### Door Interaction Construction
-For the first iteration of the door opening interaction, i tried using a magnet.
+For the first iteration of the door opening interaction, I tried using a magnet.
 The door has a small magnet on the bottom edge that connects to a magnet connected to the servo.
-The servo will open all close the door through changing the servo to different angles.
+The servo will open and close the door through changing the servo to different angles.
-For the servo, I added an attachment for the magnet.
+On the servo I added an attachment for the magnet.
+I first tried using an attachment from a wooden stick but it was too weak.
 The servo is under the floor but the magnetic force penetrates through the 3mm play wood.

-I had some troubles getting the servo to work with the sensor.
-After some assitance, I was able to simplify the code and resolve the issue.
+I had some troubles getting the servo to work with the sensor (More information in the 'touch sensor testing' section).
+After some assistance, I was able to simplify the code and resolve the issue.
 Below is the final code for this individual interaction.
 ![Image](finalservocode.PNG)
 (This is the adapted code.)

 Also during this test process, the door's hinge mechanism of a skewer within drilled holes in the door frame was damaged and was no longer reliable.
 Consequently, I added brass hinges instead.
-I also encountered hurdles when guleing the magnet to the door.
-I tried using PVA glue, hot glue, two part epoxy glue but due to the strong magnetic force, it kept coming off.
+I also encountered hurdles when glueing the magnet to the door.
 Aesthetically I also stained the wood, added wooden panels, an ornate door knob and wooden railing on the platform.

 ![Image](finaldoor.jpg)
 (This is the final door.)

 ![Image](finaldoorarea.jpg)
-(This is the final door.)
+(This is the final door area.)

 I kept encountering problems using the magnet method.
-The door's hinges was not exactly perfect and caused the magnet not remain attached to the magnet underneath the platform.
-I alos had problems with the magnet detacthing and the srvo falling off.
+The door's hinges was not exactly perfect and caused the magnet to reelease from the magnet underneath the platform.
+I also had problems with the magnet detaching and the servo falling off.
+I tried using PVA glue, hot glue, two part epoxy glue, and wood glue to glue the magnet but due to the strong magnetic force, it kept coming off.
 After trying countless different glues, moving the hinges, adding a flat support on the back of the door and even creating a custom plastic attachment for the servo that held the magnet, I had to decide to move on from the magnet idea.
 Although I was quite invested in the magnets, I was not progressing so I had to try a different method.
 I then tried attaching the servo arm to the back of the door so that it pushed the door open and close.
-I also had to add a wire hook that allowed he arm to move as when it opened the door the arm had to have the ability to move.
-I made this attachment with a scrap peice of plastic and wire screwed into the servo.
+I also had to add a wire hook that allowed the arm to move as when it opened the door the arm had to have the ability to move.
+I made this attachment with a scrap piece of plastic screwed into the servo and wire.
 Finally I was able to get it working smoothly with the touch sensors and I am very happy with this interaction.
 More information on this process can be found in the 'touch sensor testing' section.

 ![Image](servo1.jpg)
-(This is an image of the attachment i used to push open the door.)
+(This is an image of the attachment I used to push open the door.)

 ![Image](servo2.gif)